paviliondev/discourse-plugin-manager/README.md

 ### Deployment

 Deploying updates of this plugin is slightly different from a deploying a normal plugin update.
 The script in ``bin/update.sh`` will handle it for you.
-It's present on `plugins.discourse.pavilion.tech` in ``/usr/local/bin/discourse_update``.
+It's present on `discourse.pluginmanager.org` in ``/usr/local/bin/discourse_update``.
 Just run ``discourse_update`` on the server.